 Because they hold shares in the company, shareholders are a kind of owner of the company.
 But since the company is a legal person, it is separate from its owners, and the company is usually responsible for its own debts.

-With a few exceptions, shareholders are protected because their personal responsibility is limited to the value of their shares.
+With a few exceptions, shareholders are protected and their personal responsibility is limited to the value of their shares.

-To learn more, read the section in this article "Disadvantages of Incorporation: When Shareholders Can Be Held Responsible".
+To learn more, see: “Disadvantages of Incorporation: When Shareholders Can Be Held Responsible” (below).

 The tax rate of a federal or provincial company is usually lower than the tax rate of an individual who makes a lot of money.

-- For more information about the tax rates of companies incorporated in Quebec, visit the Revenu Quebec website.
+- For more information about Quebec corporate tax rates, visit the Revenu Quebec website.

-- For more information about the tax rates of companies incorporated federally, visit the Canada Revenue Agency website.
+- For more information about federal corporate tax rates, visit the Canada Revenue Agency website.

 If it meets certain criteria, a company can receive a tax deduction for small businesses on part of the money it makes in a year.